 The following circumstances warrant for a change in a car insurance company –

-- Increase in premium: When the insurer increases the policy premium at the time of renewal, you may opt for another policy that offers better value for money – the exact same coverage for a lower premium cost.
+- Increase in premium: When the insurer increases the car insurance policy premium at the time of renewal, you may opt for another policy that offers better value for money – the exact same coverage for a lower premium cost.
 Just like what Akash did when he switched his insurance company based on the fact that his existing company was charging the higher premium.
 He found a better company than his existing one, ready to offer maximum coverage at a low premium.

 - Issues in customer servicing: A good work ethic and customer service are non-negotiable; any insurance company which does not offer you that does not deserve your patience nor your consideration.
 Switch over to an insurance company that knows how to keep its customers satisfied and happy.